Three ways to enjoy the holidays without going into debt

 Checking out the sales offered by stores both online and in-store can also save you money.
 Start monitoring and comparing prices early—Black Friday and Cyber Monday often offer some of the season’s biggest discounts.

-As you shop for holiday gifts, keep track of where your money is going with our .
+As you shop for holiday gifts, keep track of where your money is going with our spending tracker .
 Once the holiday season is over, compare it to the budget you filled out to see if there are any unexpected expenses or impulse buys you made that surprise you.

 3. Give creative gifts